DaneLarsen1/prework-study-guide/assets/README.md

 # <Danes-Prework-Study-Guide>

+## Description

-## Description "This Project was a great test over my mental stength and my commitment to this class.
+This Project was a great test over my mental stength and my commitment to this class.
 Ive learned many things over the course of this project.
 These include HTML, CSS, Git, and JavaScript.
-My motivation was mainly brought up by the fact that I have a late start compared to the rest of my class which makes me have to work extra hard to get things like this done."
+My motivation was mainly brought up by the fact that I have a late start compared to the rest of my class which makes me have to work extra hard to get things like this done.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: